Earthen Heart Community Homestead

 - Food produced locally: Between 26-49%

-- Common Facilities: Common House, Garden(s), Greenhouse(s), Library, Workshop, Outbuilding(s), Fire pit, Internet, Kitchen, dining area
+- Common Facilities: Common House, Garden(s), Greenhouse(s), Library, Workshop, Outbuilding(s), Outdoor Kitchen, Fire pit, Swingsets & play areas, Internet, Kitchen, dining area, land for earth building, tiny home, tent

 - Internet Fast?: Yes, it’s fine.